kitnil/awesome/README.md

 ## Lua

 - [which-key.nvim](https://github.com/folke/which-key.nvim) - 💥   Create key bindings that stick.
 WhichKey is a lua plugin for Neovim 0.5 that displays a popup with possible keybindings of the command you started typing.
-- [lsp-trouble.nvim](https://github.com/folke/lsp-trouble.nvim) - 🚦 A pretty diagnostics list to help you solve all the trouble your code is causing.
+- [lsp-trouble.nvim](https://github.com/folke/lsp-trouble.nvim) - 🚦 A pretty diagnostics, references, telescope results, quickfix and location list to help you solve all the trouble your code is causing.
 - [neogit](https://github.com/TimUntersberger/neogit) - magit for neovim
 - [rotLove](https://github.com/paulofmandown/rotLove) - Roguelike Toolkit in Love.
 A Love2D/lua port of rot.js
 - [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim) - Git signs written in pure lua